Kikumoto Department Store: Under Nationalist Government rule period

 Kikumoto Department Store was re-established as "Shin Tai Department Store" (新台百貨公司) on October 24, 1945.
 It was taken over by the Government of the Republic of China and rebranded as "Taiwan Chung Hua department store" (台灣中華國貨公司) in 1948.
 The building also served as the headquarters of the Friends of Armed Forces Association during the time.
 In 1968, Gong Han-Sheng (龔漢生), owner of Nanyang Department Store (南洋百貨), purchased the building.
 Following Nanyang's bankruptcy in 1977, Yeh Yi-Ren (葉依仁) acquired the property and rebranded it as "Young Young Department Store" (洋洋百貨).
 Young Young declared bankruptcy in 1979, and Yeh Yi-Ren fled overseas.
 The building was subsequently taken over by Cathay United Bank.

 In 2017, the Taipei City Government designated the building as a historic building of Taiwan rather than a heritage building, as Hayashi Department Store had been classified.
 This decision sparked criticism from cultural heritage groups, who launched a campaign urging the government to grant it heritage status.
 In response, Cathay United Bank explained that the building no longer retains its original appearance, but promised that key elements of its design, including the facade and arcade, would be preserved during renovations.

 On July 26, 2024, Cathay United Bank launched a reconstruction plan for the Kikumoto Department Store.
-It also hold a exhibition from July 26, 2024 to January 5, 2025.
+It also hold an exhibition from July 26, 2024, to January 5, 2025.